Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 •	Optimized Burst rotation!
 •	DPS Trinket on Burst!
 • Racial support for extra burst damage!
+**Auto Target!**
+•	Makes youre your targeting a player, not a pet, mirror image etc!
+•	If there's a Totem, all you have to do is press tab and it will skip the unecessary things to find the totem, Overpower it then target an enemy again!
+•	If there's a Wildseed, all you have to do is press tab and it will skip the unecessary things to find the Wildseed!
 **Automatic Defensives!**
 •	Ignore Pain @ HP%
 •	Rallying Cry @ HP% (for you and your team mates!)